 {% endblock %}

-In this way, all inheritedbase.htmlThe pages will all have the same header, footer, and sidebar, while the core content of the page is independently filled by each template.
-It should be noted that,{% extends %}标签必须是您模板文件中的第一个标签,并且每个block标签都需要成对出现。
+This way, all inheritedbase.htmlThe pages will all have the same header, footer, and sidebar, and the core content of the pages is filled independently by their respective templates.
+It should be noted that,{% extends %}The tag must be the first tag in your template file, and eachblocktag must appear in pairs.

 Q1: Can I make a specific page not use the unified header or footer of the website?

 Of course you can.
-If you have usedextendsLabel for template inheritance, child templates can redefine the page header or footer locations defined in the parent template.blockCover it with an area to display different content, or leave it blank to not display.
-If the header or footer is throughincludeTags introduced, you can create a different template for this specific page, or modify the template of this page.includeReplace the tag with the desired content.
+If you have usedextendsThe tag performs template inheritance, the child template can redefine the header or footer location in the parent template.blockCover an area to display different content, or even leave it blank.
+If the header or footer is throughincludeTags introduce, you can create a different template for this specific page, or modify the template of this page, byincludereplacing the tag with the required content.

-Q2:includeandextendsWhat are the specific differences between these two template reuse methods, and how should I choose?
+Q2:includeandextendsWhat are the specific differences between these template reuse methods, and how should I choose?

 Q3: If the public code snippet file I reference is accidentally deleted, will the website report an error?
 How can I avoid this situation?

-If you are usingincludetags, simply write them as{% include "path/to/fragment.html" %}Then whenfragment.htmlWhen the file does not exist, the system will throw an error, causing the page to fail to display normally.
-To avoid this situation, you can use{% include "path/to/fragment.html" if_exists %}.if_existsAfter the parameter, even if the file does not exist, the system will silently ignore this import, and the page will continue to render without an error.
-This is very useful for importing optional fragments that are not core.
+If you are usingincludewhen labeling, simply written as{% include "path/to/fragment.html" %}then whenfragment.htmlWhen the file does not exist, the system will throw an error, causing the page to fail to display normally.
+To avoid this situation, you can use{% include "path/to/fragment.html" if_exists %}.if_existsAfter the parameter, even if the file does not exist, the system will silently ignore this inclusion, and the page will continue to render without an error, which is very useful for some non-core, optional fragment inclusions.